Listen to music at Fenton House

 Jump to

 Step back in time as you listen to historic instruments being played by our musicians, with the oldest dating back to 1540.
-Find out more about this unique collection and the experience on offer at Fenton House.
+Find out more about this unusual collection when you visit Fenton House.

 Experience the sound of early music

-Our volunteer musicians play the instruments whilst we are open, and most are happy to answer questions about the different styles and quirks of each one.
-It's a great chance to learn about how a plucked string keyboard instruments works.
+Our dedicated volunteer musicians play the instruments whilst we are open, and are happy to answer questions about the differences between the instruments and the music they are playing.
+It's a great opportunity to learn about how a plucked-string keyboard instruments works and why, for example, it is so different from the piano.

-Major Benton Fletcher gifted the National Trust a collection of early keyboard instruments in 1937.
-Benton Fletcher was passionate about early music being played on the instruments they were written for and, with a background in social work, saw the National Trust as a long term home for his collection.
+Major Benton Fletcher gifted the National Trust his collection of early keyboard instruments in 1937.
+Benton Fletcher was passionate about early music and about it being played on the original instruments for which it was written.
+With a background in social work, he saw the National Trust as a long term home for his rare musical instruments.

 Major Benton Fletcher was also aware of the costs that would be incurred to upkeep the instruments so he left the Trust funds to help keep the instruments in playing condition.
-Most are now tuned weekly which makes the collection one of the most accessible of its kind.
+Most are tuned, adjusted, and conserved weekly, which makes the instruments some of the most accessible historical keyboard instruments in the UK.

-If you want to contribute to the costs of keeping the instruments playable for future generations then please make a donation via the website to Fenton House.
+If you would like to contribute to the costs of keeping these instruments playable for future generations then please make a donation via the website to Fenton House.

 The story of the instruments

-The instruments date between 1540 - 1925 and some have an unsual history.
-Benton Fletcher found one in an outhouse in Wales, another was being used as a carpenter's workbench in Florence, whilst he found his first acquisition ‘hidden under a couple of heavy armchairs in a second hand shop' in Wells, Somerset.
-He had to restore many of the instruments and his commitment to early music has left a lasting legacy for all of us.
+Our keyboard instruments date between 1540 to 1925 and some have unusual stories behind them.
+Benton Fletcher found his first acquisition ‘hidden under a couple of heavy armchairs in a second-hand shop' in Wells, Somerset.
+Another he found in an outhouse in Wales, and one he saved from being used as a carpenter's workbench in a Florence basement.
+Benton Fletcher had to have many of the instruments restored and his commitment to reviving early music has left an important lasting legacy for all of us.

 Things to see and do at Fenton House